Jenie7/learning-notes/README.md

 A place to keep notes as I learn about programming.

-Feel free to fork this repository, or even contribute if you like.
+Feel free to fork this repository, or even contribute to it if you like.